renatodinizc/recho/README.md

 # recho

-GNU echo, but written in rust.
+Simple copy of the utility echo, but written in rust.

+## Flags supported

+`-n` Do not print newline